cchitsiang/awesome-stars/topics.md

 - [CognosysAI/browser](https://github.com/CognosysAI/browser) -
 - [deepseek-ai/DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1) -
 - [alexandrevilain/ollama-machine](https://github.com/alexandrevilain/ollama-machine) - Think docker-machine but for GPU cloud instances running Ollama, with a focus on safe cloud credentials storage and security.
-- [microsoft/documentdb](https://github.com/microsoft/documentdb) - DocumentDB is the open-source engine powering vCore-based Azure Cosmos DB for MongoDB.
-It offers a native implementation of document-oriented NoSQL database, enabling seamless CRUD operations on BSON
+- [documentdb/documentdb](https://github.com/documentdb/documentdb) - MongoDB-compatible database engine for cloud-native and open-source workloads.
+Built for scalability, performance, and developer productivity.
 - [deepseek-ai/DeepSeek-V3](https://github.com/deepseek-ai/DeepSeek-V3) -
 - [openai/openai-realtime-agents](https://github.com/openai/openai-realtime-agents) - This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.
 - [Thytu/Agentarium](https://github.com/Thytu/Agentarium) - open-source framework for creating and managing simulations populated with AI-powered agents.
 It provides an intuitive platform for designing complex, interactive environments where agents can act, le